Rishibharaj/decision-standardization-framework/README.md

 - Strengthen quality assurance controls
 - Accelerate onboarding through consistent decision criteria
 - Create a foundation for future automation
----

 ## Core Insight
 Before automation becomes possible, decisions must become predictable.

----
-## Repository Contents
-### Framework Architecture
+## Explore the Framework

-Overview of the framework structure and decision flow.
+- **Framework Architecture** - Overview of the framework structure and decision flow.
-### Signal Interpretation
-How decision-relevant signals are identified from unstructured communications.
+- **Signal Interpretation** - How decision-relevant signals are identified from unstructured communications.
-### Decision Logic
-How business rules, precedence logic, and outcome hierarchies produce consistent outcomes.
+- **Decision Logic** - How business rules, precedence logic, and outcome hierarchies produce consistent outcomes.
-### Validation & Governance
-How consistency, reliability, and repeatability are measured and maintained.
+- **Validation & Governance** - How consistency, reliability, and repeatability are measured and maintained.
-### Case Study
-Application of the framework across large-scale customer communications.
+- **Case Study** - Application of the framework across large-scale customer communications.
-### Supporting Tooling
-Examples of tools used to support signal discovery, refinement, and framework maintenance.
+- **Supporting Tooling** - Examples of tools used to support signal discovery, refinement, and framework maintenance.

----

 ## Author
 **Rishi Bharaj**